-This page is a compilation of related posts in descending order: on this system, heat pumps in general, thermodynamics, or integration of heating systems into the smart grid.
-More concise information can be found on our website: We keep track of frequently asked questions and answers, and related links to blog posts and other web resources, here.
+This page is a compilation of related posts: on this system, heat pumps in general, thermodynamics, or integration of heating systems into the smart grid.
+More information can be found on our website: We keep track of frequently asked questions and answers here.

 [2017-02-05] Earth, Air, Water, and Ice.
 Data analysis of the heating season 2014/15 (when we turned off the solar/air collector to simulate a harsher winter).
 From the net energy ‘in the tank’ the contribution of ground can be calculated.
 Data also show that the collector is delivering the more energy the colder the tank is.